alexhura/alexhura/README.md

 ## 👨‍💻 About Me

-QA Engineer with 6+ months of testing and automation experience and 7+ years in web development.
+QA Engineer with 3+ Years of testing and automation experience and 7+ years in web development.
 I specialize in manual testing and implementing automation frameworks with Selenium and Pytest.
 I'm passionate about delivering high-quality products through efficient testing strategies and automation.

 ## 🛠️ Skills